QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

 1. Open the Windows Explorer and find the folder **resources/code-azure-function** where you cloned this repository.
 You need to locate the file CognitiveSkill.sln.
 There should be a CognitiveSkill folder in the same folder where you found the .sln file.

-1. Double click, or hit enter, on the .sln file to open it in Visual Studio 2019.
+1. Double-click, or hit enter, on the .sln file to open it in Visual Studio 2019.
 Check your Solution Explorer on the right and confirm that you can see the same structure of the image below.

 ![Solution Structure](../resources/images/lab-custom-skills/structure.png)

 In the image below you can see very important aspects of the code you are about to edit:

 + In the first red square you can see the code testing the return of the Content Moderator API for Personal Identifiable Information (PII).
-The code will return if the documents of the dataset have PII or not.
+The code will return if the documents of the data set have PII or not.
 + The second red area highlights the "text" label.
 You will need to use this label in the skillset definition of this lab, in one of the next steps.
 + The other 3 read areas indicate where you need to edit the code, what will be explained right after the image, within this step of the lab.